csstools/postcss-plugins/packages/css-calc/README.md

 The default precision is fairly high.
 It aims to be high enough to make rounding unnoticeable in the browser.

-You can set it to a lower number to suite your needs.
+You can set it to a lower number to suit your needs.

 ```mjs
 import { calc } from '@csstools/css-calc';